The Rhodes Scholarships are the oldest and one of the most celebrated international fellowship awards in the world.

 *Please note these are the general eligibility requirements for U.S. Rhodes applicants.
 Candidates may be eligible in other Rhodes constituencies.
 Candidates who do not meet the eligibility criteria for any constituency may be able to apply for inter-jurisdictional consideration or for one of the Global Rhodes Scholarships.

 Davidson College supports and must endorse qualified Davidson candidates for the Rhodes Scholarship.
-Davidson Rhodes candidates must apply through the campus endorsement process, which begins in the spring semester before the annual application deadline.
-The campus process requires advanced submission of application materials (including references’ recommendation letters) and at least one interview in late summer/early fall.
-The campus interview process will determine if a candidate is eligible for Davidson’s institutional endorsement, which is required for all candidates for U.S. Rhodes Scholarships.
+Davidson Rhodes candidates must apply through the campus application process, which begins in the spring semester before the annual application deadline.
+The campus endorsement process requires advanced submission of application materials (including references’ recommendation letters) and at least one interview in late summer/early fall.

 The campus endorsement application process and resources are available in the Rhodes Fellowships Toolkit article (Handshake login required).
-Students and alumni interested in applying are encouraged to contact Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, as soon as possible to discuss their candidacy.
+Students and alumni interested in applying are encouraged to contact Gaylena Merritt, Director of Fellowships, as soon as possible to discuss their candidacy.

-For more information, contact the Fellowships and Scholarships Program at email@example.com or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, through Handshake (login required).
+For more information, contact the Office of Fellowships at email@example.com or schedule an Office of Fellowships advising appointment with Gaylena Merritt, Director of Fellowships, through Handshake (login required).

 Davidson Rhodes Scholars